jnyryan/jnyryan.github.io/toolbox/index.md

 ---
 layout: markdown
 title: security & forensic tools
+description: "various tools for hacking and analysing operating systems and files"
 ---

 This is a list of tools I've collected over the years for diagnostic analysis, penetration testing and repair of operating systems, hard drives and memory ...